Jobless rate closes in on 50-year low

 Australian shares had their best week in more than three months last week, with commodity prices rebounding.

-They closed higher on Friday, with the benchmark Australian shares index posting a weekly gain of 2.1 per cent.
+The benchmark index posted a weekly gain of 2.1 per cent to end on Friday at 6678 points.

-The S&P/ASX 200 index ended 0.5 per cent higher on Friday, adding to the 0.8 per cent rise it posted on Thursday.
+The local market is expected to dip at the open on Monday after a mixed session on Wall Street on Friday when US investors reacted to a strong jobs report.

+The closely watched data from the US Labor Department showed non-farm payrolls rose by a stronger than expected 372,000 jobs in June.

 Leave a comment